Carousel

-A carousel or carrousel (mainly North American English), merry-go-round (International English), or galloper (British English) is a type of amusement ride consisting of a rotating circular platform with seats for riders.
+A carousel or carrousel (mainly North American English), merry-go-round (International English), flying horses, or galloper (British English) is a type of amusement ride consisting of a rotating circular platform with seats for riders.
 The seats are traditionally in the form of rows of animal figures (usually horses) mounted on posts, many of which move up and down to simulate galloping.
 Sometimes chair-like or bench-like seats are used, and occasionally mounts can take the form of non-animals, such as airplanes or cars.
 Carousel rides are typically accompanied by looped circus music.

 The word carousel derives from the French word carrousel, meaning little battle, a reference to European tournaments of the same name starting in the 17th century.
 Participants in these tournaments rode live horses and competed in various cavalry skill tests, such as ring jousting.
 By the end of that century, simple machines were created in which wooden horses were suspended from a spinning wheel mounted on top of a central pole, allowing competitors to practice ring jousting without tiring their horses.
 These early contraptions soon became common with traveling fairs in Europe, and by the 19th century, their popularity spread to North America, where they became staple attractions in traveling carnivals and some of the first purpose-built amusement parks.
 Most historic carousel animal figures, including those made during the golden age of carousels from the 1870s to the early 1930s, were made from wood, and were carved and painted by hand.
 Hand-carved wood was replaced with more economic aluminum castings and later fiberglass castings in the 20th century.
 Many carousels operate around the world today and are often used to symbolize the entire amusement industry.